coreos/coreos-assembler/docs/gangplank/usage.md

 Once the required artifacts, if any, are found, Gangplank will then start the worker pod.
 The worker pod will always run `cosa init` before running any other command.
 Then, the worker pod, will request dependencies over Minio from the orgin Gangplank, process the work, and then return _known_ files back.

-If you are running Gangplank via a CI/CD runner, and you want to visualize the stages better, Gangplank allows to use an shared or external minio instance.
+If you are running Gangplank via a CI/CD runner, and you want to visualize the stages better, Gangplank allows to use a shared or external minio instance.
 To use a shared instance, start a background instance of Gangplank via `(gangplank minio --minioSrvDir <path> -m minio.cfg`), then add `-m minio.cfg` to all other Gangplank commands.
 Gangplank further, support the use of S3-compatible object stores (i.e. AWS) via the `-m` directive.
 Gangplank uses the object store backend for reading files and discovery of requirements.

 Regardless of where the pod is being run, Gangplank will stream logs from the worker pods.
 If the supervising Gangplank is terminated, the workers are terminated.